ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 During the four-year journey, I've met folks from [SIGSEA/SEACrowd](https://seacrowd.github.io/seacrowd-catalogue/contributors) (Holy, Samuel, Genta, Aji, Yong), the [Data Provenance Initiative](https://www.dataprovenance.org/) (Shayne), and even [Cohere for AI](https://cohere.com/research) (Srishti, Shayekh, Rishabh, Marzieh, Sebastian, Sara) who are great collaborators and luckily interested in the topics I care about.
 More importantly, I also want to thank my Masters professor, [Jinglu Hu](https://nclab.w.waseda.jp/jinglu/personal.html), for inspiring me to pursue research.
 He was happy to write me a letter and I'm more than happy that he wrote it&mdash; it felt like it went full circle.
-I have fond memories of Waseda back in 2016, and that time was formative of my career.
+I have fond memories of Waseda back in 2016, and that time was formative in my career.

 > I think I've developed a mantra over time: people over projects, projects over publications.